 I think that because of the size, Tudor manor dollhouses are not that popular amongst miniaturists.
 But there are kits in all kinds of sizes and scales for you to purchase (on Etsy), which we will talk about in another article soon.

-First, let’s look at the work of these wonderful miniature artists, specialized in the Tudor Style.
+First, let’s look at the work of these wonderful miniature artists, who specialize in the Tudor Style.